 Mehidy, Mustafizur give Bangladesh edge over Windies

-CHITTAGONG, Bangladesh (AFP)— Mustafizur Rahman claimed two early wickets after Mehidy Hasan struck his maiden Test hundred to put Bangladesh on top in the first Test against the West Indies in Chittagong on Thursday.
+CHITTAGONG, Bangladesh (AFP) — Mustafizur Rahman claimed two early wickets after Mehidy Hasan struck his maiden Test hundred to put Bangladesh on top in the first Test against the West Indies in Chittagong yesterday.

 Mehidy hit 103 off 168 balls to guide the hosts to 430 in their first innings before Mustafizur's 2-18 helped them reduce the tourists to 75-2 at stumps on the second day.